Kimruano/BankManagementSystem/README.md

 - Savings Account

 ## Personal Information
-The Personal Information class holds customer's information which is needed in order to create an account.
+The Personal Information class holds the customer's information which is needed to create an account.
 ## Customer
 The Customer class is made up of the following methods:
 - show_personal_information